-In December 2012, we entered into a Cross-License Agreement with MedImmune, LLC (MedImmune), an affiliate of MedImmune Ventures, Inc., one of our 5% or greater stockholders.
+In December 2012, we entered into a Cross-License Agreement with MedImmune, LLC (MedImmune), one of our 5% or greater stockholders at the time of the transaction.
 We provided MedImmune with a research license to one of our technologies and options to a limited number of worldwide, royalty-free exclusive licenses, subject to review and approval by us.
 In exchange, MedImmune provided us with a worldwide, non-exclusive, royalty-free license to certain patent rights.
-The transaction is a non-monetary transaction as provided under ASC 845-10.
+The transaction is a non-monetary transaction as provided under applicable accounting guidelines.